The Eighteenth Sunday in Ordinary Time [A]

 What do you think is the meaning of Jesus feeding a crowd of more than five thousand people with only a few loaves of bread and a couple of fish?
 Was Jesus simply showing his power to work a miracle: demonstrating his power over material things?
-Of course that was a part of it, but this miracle of feeding the five thousand has far more to tell us about Christ than just this.
+Of course, that was part of it.
+But this miracle of feeding the five thousand has far more to tell us about Christ than just this.

 Being compassionate, Jesus was certainly concerned with the physical well-being of the people who had come to hear Him preach.
-Just how deep Christ’s compassion was is made obvious when we consider again something the first verse of this passage tells us: Jesus is told about the hunger of the crowds right after he had heard of the death of John the Baptizer, and had withdrawn by boat to a deserted place by Himself.
-If we were to take time to imagine this, we could very clearly see just how human Christ was, responding in grief and perhaps anger at the murder of His own cousin.
+Just how deep Christ’s compassion was is made obvious when we consider again something the first verse of this passage tells us.
+Jesus is told about the hunger of the crowds right after hearing of John the Baptist’s death, and withdrawing by boat to a deserted place by Himself.
+If we were to imagine this, we would see just how human Christ was, responding in grief and perhaps anger at the murder of His cousin.
 He withdrew from others to be by Himself.
 Yet even at this point in His life, the needs of others pressed upon Him.
 His response was that of God Himself: He turned to help those in need.

 We could look at this compassion of Jesus and see in it an example for ourselves.
 As Christians, we are called to walk in the footsteps of Christ and imitate Him.
 We are especially to imitate the sort of self-sacrifice that He shows in this passage, the sort of self-sacrifice that came to full expression in His death on the Cross.

-But this passage is not so much about our need to imitate Christ.
+But this passage is not chiefly about our need to imitate Christ.
 We all have our limits.
 Very likely, if we learned of the murder of a close relative, we’d be of little help to others.
 None of us can expect to match the depth of Christ’s self-sacrifice.

 But again, that’s not the chief point of this passage.
-In this event in Christ’s life we don’t see an example for us in the response of Jesus as much as we do in the response of the crowds themselves.
-The crowds seek out Jesus, because they know that they are in need.
-But what kind of need do they really have?
+Within this event, the example that ought to be our chief focus is not the response of Jesus, but the request of the crowds.
+The crowds seek out Jesus because they know that they are in need.
+But exactly what kind of need do they have?

 The crowds naturally had a spiritual hunger.
-Perhaps many of them were not even aware of this hunger inside their souls.
-Unfortunately, many of us today as well aren’t even aware of the hunger in our souls.
-Instead, we are distracted by many things such as our work, our leisure and our possessions.
+Perhaps some of them were not even aware of this hunger inside their souls.
+Unfortunately, many of us today also are not aware of the hunger in our souls.
+Instead, we are distracted by many things such as our work, our leisure, and our possessions.
 We are worried about many things without giving heed to the one needful thing.
 Jesus, then, calls us first to recognize the greatest hunger in our lives, and then to seek the One who alone can fill it.